brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 It's also very possible to be good in just one knowledge skill, even if you're not broadly good at all of them.
 Rangers, for instance, often pick Nature as a skill proficiency, even though they may not know much about royal lineages or magic effects.

+#### Is a Knowledge Character Fun?

+Knowledge is an interesting niche because most characters aren't good at intelligence skills.
+Being good at knowledge skills often puts you in a unique position to get more lore and story for your party.
+Investigation is another useful skill that not many characters will be great at.
+Searching for traps is always useful, but if your DM makes you roll Investigation to find things while searching, you can help move things along when other characters are failing.

 ### <a name="ExplorationRoles-Scout"></a>Scout

 <dfn>Scout characters</dfn> cover stealth, perception, and tracking skills.
 Usually involves a high Wisdom stat and/or Perception skill.
 Survival and Stealth skills help too.